MicroEJ/docs/Tutorials/tutorialImproveCodeQuality.rst

 Intended Audience
 -----------------

-The audience for this document is for Application Developers developing any kind of Java code (application or library).
+This training is designed for Application developers who want to enhance the quality of their Java code.

 Prerequisites
 -------------

-- Knowledge of Java programming language.
+To get the most out of this training, participants should have a good knowledge of Java programming language.

 Readable Code
 -------------

 This section describes rules to get a readable code, in order to facilitate:

-- the maintenance of an existing code with multiple developers contributions (e.g. merge conflicts, reviews).
+- the maintenance of an existing code with multiple developers contributions (e.g., merge conflicts, reviews).
 - the landing to a new code base when the same rules are applied across different modules and components.

 Naming Convention